CC-Public/DashboardAssignment/README.md

   });
 ```

 Since the method actually produces random data on each request you might want to change `chance` parameter which controls the probability of returning new record per each user.
-Response format is the same as in `GetUserActivities` method.
+Response format is the same as in `GetUserActivities` method above.

-There is a web-client [http://tradefeed.parseapp.com/](http://tradefeed.parseapp.com/) where you can test back-end.
-You can also find source code [here](/tradefeed).
+There is a web-client [http://tradefeed.parseapp.com/](http://tradefeed.parseapp.com/) where you can test back-end and add generate some test-data.
+You can also find source code both for client and server [here](/tradefeed).

 ## Design

 You can find PSDs in `design` [folder](/design).
-Try to follow them as much as possible though they are unfortunately not complete and will require some creativity.
+Try to follow them as much as possible though unfortunately they are not complete and will require some creativity.
 Please extract some general styles and elements like widget container, button, grid or drop-down list and extrapolate them on other applications screens.
+We want to judge your HTML/CSS skills as well so make it neat and clean.

 ## Contacts